-The Deepak and Oprah Meditation Series allows you to experience meditation with a mantra, music and a facilitator to guide your journey as you dip your toes in the water.
+Either of these above options will allow you to experience meditation with mantras, music, silence and/or a facilitator to guide on your journey as you dip your toes in the water.

 There you have it – 9 easy steps to send you on your meditation journey.
 All you need to do now is choose a day and time for your first meditation session.
 Choose it – and give it a go!
 Remember all you have to lose is 10 minutes but you have so much to gain if you end up finding it helpful!

-Tweet me @rebeccakordecki and tell me about your experience with Meditation.
+Find me on Instagram @rebeccakordecki and tell me about your experience with Meditation.
 Look forward to hearing from you!